Influenza A Market Summary

 CC-42344: Cocrystal Pharma

 CC-42344, a novel PB2 inhibitor, was selected as a preclinical lead as an oral or inhaled treatment of pandemic and seasonal influenza A. This candidate binds to a highly conserved PB2 site of influenza polymerase complex (PB1: PB2: PA) and exhibits a novel mechanism of action.
 CC-42344 showed excellent in vitro antiviral activity against influenza A strains, including avian pandemic strains and TAMIFLU and XOFLUZA resistant strains, and has favorable pharmacokinetic and drug resistance profiles.
-In addition to the oral candidate of CC-42344, the inhaled CC-42344 is being developed for the potential prophylactic treatment of pandemic and seasonal influenza infections.
-Dry powder inhalation development and toxicology studies have been evaluated.
 The company had received authorization from the United Kingdom Medicines and Healthcare Products Regulatory Agency (MHRA) to conduct a Phase IIa human challenge study with CC-42344.

 |